ElinaZoldnere/ElinaZoldnere/README.md

   - *'Learn the Command Line'* by Codecademy
   - *'Introduction to Blockchain and Crypto'* by Codecademy

  Here in GitHub I have deployed my practical projects and homework.
-Still, due to principles of academic honesty, most of them I can not make available publicly (like problem sets from HarvardX or exercises from Codelex).
+Still, due to principles of academic honesty, most of them I can not make available publicly, but they are available upon request.

  You are welcome to reach me via LinkedIn or elina.zoldnere@gmail.com